esphome/esphome-docs/components/switch/lvgl.rst

         widget: checkbox_id
         name: LVGL switch

-Check out :ref:`lvgl-cook-outbin` in the Cookbook for an example how to set up a LVGL Switch component to interact directly with a GPIO.
+Check out :ref:`lvgl-cook-outbin` in the Cookbook for an example illustrating how to set up a LVGL Switch component to interact directly with a GPIO.

 See Also
 --------